 Zagitova Adds Another Gold to Collection

 It has been a breakthrough season for 14-year-old Alina Zagitova.
-She followed up her success on the Junior Grand Prix circuit, with a win at the Junior Final and second place at senior nationals.
+She followed up her success on the Junior Grand Prix circuit, with a win at the Junior Final and a second place finish at senior nationals last December.
 And in St. Petersburg, she was dominant once again.

 Zagitova won the short with a solid performance that included a high-scoring triple Lutz-triple toe combination.
 Other than the landing of her first triple Lutz in the “Don Quixote” free program, which was not perfect, and to which she was not able to add the triple loop as planned, Zagitova effortlessly reeled off all every other jump.
 She executed a triple Lutz-triple loop combination late in the program as if it was the easiest thing in the world.

 In total, Zagitova racked up 216.82 points, a score that would have had her in fifth place in the men’s event (and the men have only one more jumping pass plus a higher component score factor).
 “I was more nervous than at senior nationals, because here is the qualification for Junior Worlds,” Zagitova admitted.
 “What I learned here is that you need to stay focused and cannot lose your concentration.”

 Though Zagitova’s victory came as no surprise, it was exciting to see a relatively new face emerge in the form of 16-year-old Stanislava Konstantinova from St. Petersburg, who was actually the oldest skater (born in July 2000) out of the 18 ladies that competed.
 The next oldest was Polina Tsurskaya, who was born in July 2001, while the remaining skaters were born in 2002, 2003 and 2004.